lenaggar/tvmaze-vuer/README.md

 npm run dev
 ```

-## TODO
+## TODOs

 If I had a couple more dedicated days for this task, what I would do to improve it:

-1. Add unit tests to some parts, especially:
+1. Add [vitest](https://vitest.dev/) package and use it to test to some parts, especially:

    - State.
-I would like to assert that the state as a black box works as I expect it to work.
+I would like to do integration tests for the pinia store to assert that as a black box it works as I expect it to work,
-   - Some pages like **Genre page** and **Detailed view page** rely on a reactive param values read from vue router, So I'd test that these are reacting properly to param changes.
+   - Some page components like **Genre Screen** and **DetailedView Screen** rely on a reactive param values read from vue router, So I'd test that these are reacting properly to param changes,
+   - Utils,

+2. Consider using `Tailwind` for a more convenient way of styling.

+3. Add more details and information to the **DetailedView Screen**